Why Stock and Full Spline NV4500 Mainshafts Fail

 Every time someone tells me I lost 5th gear, I am reminded of an occurrence in my youth.
 I was riding to school on a Brockway school bus.
 We had a lady bus driver who was a chronic gear grinder.
-One morning, when she was unable to force the transmission into fifth gear, she radioed the school that I lost 5th Gear .
-The reply was something to the effect Wh ad ya do drop it on the ground? .
+One morning, when she was unable to force the transmission into fifth gear, she radioed the school that I lost 5th gear.
+The reply was something to the effect of, “What’d you do, drop it on the ground?”
 I presume she had little solace with that reply, but she bravely continued on in 4th gear and we all eventually arrived at school.
-Like my bus driver, you too will probably also make it to your destination after your 4500 turns itself into a 4 speed because this type of failure normally does not cause incapacitating damage in the short term.
+Like my bus driver, you too will probably also make it to your destination after your 4500 turns itself into a 4-speed because this type of failure normally does not cause incapacitating damage in the short term.
 Chances are, what occurred inside your transmission was simply the 5th gear wore into the mainshaft.
 Once the gear is loose, it will work the nut off until the gear slides back and your day is ruined.

 Nut Woes: Band-Aid Approach to A Serious Problem

 The initial attempts to prevent 5th gear failures focused on the retaining nut which was a flat nut without a lockwasher in the original configuration.
-New Venture first added a lip on the nut that could be crimped into a keyslot, then a concave spring lockwasher, and lastly a split nut with a crossbolt to increase the thread contact.
+New Venture first added a lip on the nut that could be crimped into a key slot, then a concave spring lockwasher, and lastly a split nut with a cross-bolt to increase the thread contact.
 The aftermarket weighed in with at least two styles of nuts with set screws.
-Several chemical thread locking compounds have also been tried.
+Several chemical threads locking compounds have also been tried.
 None of these fixes were successful in keeping the gear on the shaft.
-They failed because they address a consequence of the failure instead of the cause.
-(To find out the reasons why, read on.)
+They failed because they address the consequence of the failure instead of the cause.
+(Continue reading to find out the reasons.)

 Overloading Aggravates Problem

 Before discussing the problems associated with factory partial spline and aftermarket full spline mainshaft designs, I want to point out that they are good quality parts made by reputable manufacturers.
 The 5th gear failings they have are not metallurgy or workmanship related.
-Shaft wear and gear failure is primarily due to design, but diesel engine harmonics, and overloading also are significant factors.
-Owners of diesel powered NV4500 equipped trucks often greatly exceed the recommended horsepower and load ratings for their vehicle.
+Shaft wear and gear failure are primarily due to design, but diesel engine harmonics and overloading also are significant factors.
+Owners of diesel-powered NV4500-equipped trucks often greatly exceed the recommended horsepower and load ratings for their vehicles.
 We have seen these trucks with engines putting out over 500 horsepower and 1, 000 ft-lbs. of torque.
-We have also seen combined truck and trailer weights exceeding 40, 000 lbs..
-Now, when you consider the NV4500 is rated for up to 460 ft-lbs. of torque and 19, 000 lbs. combined truck and trailer weight, you can see why part of the responsibility for transmission problems must rest on the shoulders of truck owners who grossly exceed the vehicle design limits and insist on making their or 1 ton work like a 2 or 3 ton truck
+We have also seen the combined truck and trailer weights exceeding 40, 000 lbs..
+Now, when you consider the NV4500 is rated for up to 460 ft-lbs. of torque and 19, 000 lbs. combined truck and trailer weight, you can see why part of the responsibility for transmission problems must rest on the shoulders of truck owners who grossly exceed the vehicle design limits and insist on making their or 1-ton work like a 2 or 3-ton truck

 Mainshaft Types and Weak Points